KULeuven-COSIC/PRISM/C_implementation/README.md

 # PRISM

-This library is a C implementation of PRISM based on the code from SQIsign2D-West.
+This library is a C implementation of PRISM.
+The code is based on the implementation of SQIsign2D-West.

 ## Requirements